next-hat/documentation/blog/2025-09-08-your-own-private-internet-with-nanocl-and-wireguard/index.md

 - If the WireGuard container won't start, check Nanocl logs for errors.
 - Make sure your firewall allows UDP traffic on port 51820.
 - Verify the config path exists and is writable.
-- Use `nanocl ps` and `nanocl cargo -n your_namespace list` to check running instances.
+- Use `nanocl ps` and `nanocl cargo list --namespace your_namespace` to check running instances.

 ## Visualize Your Setup